axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

 <h2>A Three Legged Stool</h2>
 <p>
 Every company is different because the people who embody it are different, so every company must find its own way.
-What fundamentally makes a RADICAL company different from a FIAT business is that it starts from a simple foundation of interdependence,
+What fundamentally makes a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL COMPANY</SPAN> different from a FIAT business is that it starts from a simple foundation of interdependence,
 </p>
 <table>
 <tr>